Blockchain based Resource Governance for Decentralized Web Environments: Introduction

 In order to better cater for use case scenarios that involve data sharing across various distributed data stores underpinning decentralized applications, there is a need for tools and technologies that are not only capable of working with distributed data but are also able to manage data resources that come with a variety of usage terms and conditions specified by data producers.
-However, the vast majority of decentralized web initiatives, which aim to provide users with a greater degree of control over personal resources, manage data access via simple access control mechanisms \citep{ouaddah2016fairaccess,toninelli2006semantic,tran2005trust} that are not able to verify that usage conditions are adhered to after access has been granted \citep{akaichi2022usage}.
+However, the vast majority of decentralized web initiatives, which aim to provide users with a greater degree of control over personal resources, manage data access via simple access control mechanisms \citep{ouaddah2016fairaccess,toninelli2006semantic,tran2005trust} that are not able to verify that usage conditions are adhered to after access has been granted \citep{akaichi2022usage}. \Newt{For example, access control rules can determine if users can retrieve data or not.
+However, they cannot express conditions on the type of application that can process them, the geographical area in which they can be treated, when the access grant would expire, or the number of times they can be processed.}

-When it comes to the realization of usage control in decentralized web environments, Distributed Ledger Technologies (DLTs) and Trusted Execution Environments (TEEs) could serve as fundamental enablers, as ledgers could potentially serve as an immutable log of usage terms and conditions and smart contracts could be used to govern resource usage.
-Towards this end, in this paper, we propose a resource governance (ReGov) conceptual framework and an instantiation thereof, which combines blockchain applications and trusted execution environments that together facilitate usage control in decentralized web environments.
+\Newt{When it comes to the realization of usage control in decentralized web environments, Trusted Execution Environments (TEEs) and Distributed Ledger Technologies (DLTs) could serve as fundamental enablers.
+Trusted execution environments offer data and code integrity to enforce the conditions established by decentralized data providers, directly in consumers' devices.
+DLTs can store shared policies in a distributed ecosystem in which data usage is governed by smart contracts, while recording an immutable log of usage operations.}

+To this end, in this paper we propose a resource governance (ReGov) conceptual framework and an instantiation thereof.
+ReGov combines blockchain applications and trusted execution environments to facilitate usage control in decentralized web environments.
 The work is guided by a typical decentralized web scenario, according to which data are not stored in centralized servers but rather in decentralized data stores controlled by users.
 Throughout the paper, we refer to the component for managing the data stored locally on every user's device as a \emph{data node} (or \emph{node} for simplicity).

 In terms of contributions, we extend the state of the art by: (i) proposing a generic resource governance conceptual framework; (ii) demonstrating how blockchain technologies and trusted execution environments can together be used to manage resource usage; and (iii) assessing the effectiveness of the proposed framework via concrete quantitative and qualitative evaluation metrics derived from our data market motivating use case scenario.